ryanmavilia/ryanmavilia.github.io/src/pages/blog/030425-time-spent.md

 # Where to spend my time(?)

 Lately I've been thinking a lot about time spent.
 As I approach my thirties I'm thinking a lot about what progress I want to make and where.
-It can't be overstated enough that in today's societed it is difficult to find yourself without something to do.
+It can't be overstated enough that in today's society it is difficult to find yourself without something to do.

 I think often back to a video I watched in which the author, who may have been [Clark Kegley](https://www.youtube.com/@clarkkegley), talks about a thought experiment.
 Think about your life and where you want it to be in 5 years time.
 What do you want accomplished, projects completed, things acquired/learned, etc. Now think about what your life has looked like for the past 90 days.
 If you were to continue to repeat those past 90 days for the next 5 years would you end up in the same place that you envisioned?